-For revenue from product sales, we recognize revenue in accordance with FASB's ASC, 605-10, and ASC Topic 13 guidelines that require that four basic criteria must be met before revenue can be recognized: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred; (3) the selling price is fixed and determinable; and (4) collectability is reasonably assured.
+For revenue from product sales, we recognize revenue in accordance with ASC 605-10, and ASC Topic 13 guidelines that require that four basic criteria must be met before revenue can be recognized: (1) persuasive evidence of an arrangement exists; (2) delivery has occurred; (3) the selling price is fixed and determinable; and (4) collectability is reasonably assured.
 Determination of criteria (3) and (4) are based on management's judgments regarding the fixed nature of the selling prices of the products delivered and the collectability of those amounts.
 Provisions for discounts and rebates to customers, estimated returns and allowances, and other adjustments are provided for in the same period the related sales are recorded.
 We defer any revenue for which the product has not been delivered or is subject to refund until such time that we and the customer jointly determine that the product has been delivered or no refund will be required.
 The guidelines also address the accounting for arrangements that may involve the delivery or performance of multiple products, services and/or rights to use assets.
+For revenue attributable to recurring services, the Company recognizes revenue at the start of the service month for monthly support revenues and defers revenue for annual support services over the term of the service period.

 We provide call center support services to properties installed by us and also to properties installed by other providers.
 In addition, we provide the property with the portal to access the Internet.
 We receive monthly service fees from such properties for our services and Internet access.
 We recognize the service fee ratably over the term of the contract.
 The prices for these services are fixed and determinable prior to delivery of the service.
 The fair value of these services is known due to objective and reliable evidence from contracts and standalone sales.
-We report such revenue as recurring revenue.
+We report such revenues as recurring revenue.